singularity0614/jerryjin.dev/posts/tech.md

 #### 📱 iPhone

 I am currently using an <CustomLink href="https://amzn.to/3vSkzUm" type="amazon">iPhone 14 Pro</CustomLink>, which is the second phone I've owned, the first one being the iPhone 11.
-The 3 year gap bewteen the models compelled me to make the upgrade, and the difference is certainly night and day.
+The 3 year gap between the models compelled me to make the upgrade, and the difference is certainly night and day.
 The difference between speed, camera quality, display, etc. has really stood out to me.

 The iPhone is the gateway to so many things Apple, and since I have so deeply integrated everything into the Apple Ecosystem, it makes it almost impossible to switch away from the iPhone lineup.